-The Certificate of Completion and the Associate in Applied Science in Programming and System Analysis provide an in-depth exploration of different computer language and technical skills.
-Also included in the program are operating systems, local area networks, business communication, team roles, and dynamics.
+Description: The Certificate of Completion (CCL) in Programming and System Analysis provides an in-depth exploration of different computer language and technical skills.
+Includes, but is not limited to the following: operating systems, local area networks, team roles, and dynamics.
+An Associate in Applied Science (AAS) is also available.